MochiButter/baugh_wooley_sv/README.md

 ICESTORM_SPRAM:       0/      4     0%
 ```

-My design uses 6 more LUTs than yosys' multiply when doing a 4x4 multiplication.
+My design uses 8 less LUTs than yosys' multiply when doing a 4x4 multiplication.

 # Acknowledgements
 This project was based on